wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 We are checking if `totals.shirt` exists, if it does, we increment it by 1, if it doesn't we create the property and set it to 1.

-One thing you may have noticed is we have been hardcoding shirt, which we shouldn't be doing because there are a few differnt types.
+One thing you may have noticed is we have been hard coding shirt, which we shouldn't be doing because there are a few different types.

 We can change it to a variable lookup item using square brackets like so 👇